 This is produced via an intensive market study which incorporates firmographic and technographic data as well as information specific to your business, your current customers and market.
 The ultimate output is a profile that you can apply to Account Selection.

 Intent data is information collected about a company’s digital activity, to provide insight into their purchase intent and online research behaviour.
-Using insight from a range of third party data sources, over time and mapped to the buyer’s journey, this insight allows sales and marketing teams to build a clear view of a target’s challenges and buying motives, topic searches, intent velocity (how active they are around that topic), and other account intelligence.
+Using insight from a range of third party data sources, over time and mapped to the buyer’s journey, this insight allows sales and marketing teams to build a clear view of a target’s challenges and buying motives, topic searches, intent velocity (how active they are around that topic), and other Account-based Intelligence.

 Lifetime value (LTV)